 He is currently co-leading the Lancet Global Health Commission on Global Eye Health, which will report in October 2020.

 Matthew is also the Director of the Commonwealth Eye Health Consortium, funded by the Queen Elizabeth Diamond Jubilee Trust.
 The Consortium supports public health and research capacity development, sub-specialist ophthalmology training, health systems strengthening and technology development for eye health professionals.

-Matthew Burton is a Wellcome Trust Senior Research Fellow in Clinical Medicine and Professor of International Eye Health at the International Centre for Eye Health, London School of Hygiene & Tropical Medicine.
-He is also an Honorary Consultant Ophthalmologist in Cornea & External Eye Disease at Moorfields Eye Hospital, London, where he specializes in the diagnosis and treatment of severe corneal infections (microbial keratitis).
+He is an Honorary Consultant Ophthalmologist in Cornea & External Eye Disease at Moorfields Eye Hospital, London, where he specialises in the diagnosis and treatment of microbial keratitis.